Dear Friends of the Pancreatic Cancer Action Network,

 - Through the years, our advocacy efforts have resulted in an increase of more than $100 million in federal research dollars for pancreatic cancer.
 This funding is available to researchers around the country.
 In addition, these efforts resulted in the passing of the Recalcitrant Cancer Research Act signed into law by President Obama on January 2, 2012 requiring the National Cancer Institute to develop a strategic plan on how to fight pancreatic cancer.

-- More than 80,000 patients and their family members have received current and reliable information through our Patient & Liaison Services (PALS).
+- More than 80,000 patients and their family members have received current and reliable information through our PanCAN Patient Services.
 Our comprehensive clinical trials database ensures that patients have access to the latest treatment options and leading-edge research.

 - Hundreds and hundreds of supporters who are a part of over 60 volunteer affiliates across the nation now raise awareness and funding for pancreatic cancer through our Community Engagement Program.
 Our volunteer network, which began with just a few individuals, is instrumental in building awareness around the country and encouraging people to take action against pancreatic cancer.